tronicbaumi/RaspiPgmLog/README.md

 * Under `Network Options` you can connect you pi to Wi-Fi (this is necessary if you have no ethernet connection.
 You need to be connected to the internet!!!)
 * Finally, you need to enable `Serial` in `Interfacing Options`.
 When enabling it, you will also be asked if you want to enable command line access via serial, make sure to read carefully and select `No` for that option, to increase security

-If you want to install everything by hand, skip to [setup by hand](#hand-setup).
+If you want to install everything by hand, skip to [setup by hand](#setup-by-hand).
 Else read on, how to install all via the install script:

-## Setup via setup-script (#script-setup)
+## Setup via setup-script

 Type in your command line: